youtous/destr0yer-build/README.md

 On your computer:

-  - python3, pip3
+  - python3, pip3, pipenv
-  - openssl
+  - openssl (certificate management)
-  - terraform
-  - htpasswd
+  - htpasswd (generate basic auth passwords)
-  - ansible (>= 2.9)
+  - ansible (>= 5)
   - bash
-  - jq
+  - jq (used in the roles)
-  - ruby
+  - ruby (optional if you don't mind using certificate scripts)
   - (optional) [step-cli](https://github.com/smallstep/cli)